 Use of Adjuvants: The use of additives or adjuvants may improve the performance of Cabrio on fruiting vegetables.
-However, BASF eva uations also indicate that under some conditions (particularly high temperatures and/or high additive rates), application of Cabrio in combination with certain rates of silicone-based or oil-containing (petroleum or crop) additives or adjuvants can cause injury.
+However, BASF evaluations also indicate that under some conditions (particularly high temperatures and/or high additive rates), application of Cabrio in combination with certain rates of silicone-based or oil-containing (petroleum or crop) additives or adjuvants can cause injury.

-BASF has not tested all varieties and cultivars with all possible tank mix comb nations and rates of additives or adjuvants.
+BASF has not tested all varieties and cultivars with all possible tank mix combinations and rates of additives or adjuvants.
 Local environmental conditions also influence crop tolerance and may not match those under which BASF has conducted testing.
 Physical incompatibility, reduced disease control, or crop injury may result from mixing Cabrio with other products.

-The user assumes all risks associated with adding products to the Cabrio spray solution.
+To the extent consistent with applicable law, the user assumes all risks associated with adding products to the Cabrio spray solution.
 BASF cannot be held responsible for crop injury, reduced disease control or incompatibility due to additives, adjuvants or other products used in combination with Cabrio.
 Refer also to the Conditions of Sale and Warranty section of this label.